wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/reduce-complexity-dataverse-table/includes/4-exercise.md

 - How to work with many-to-many relationships

-## Prerequisite:
+## Prerequisite

-- You will need an environment with Microsoft Dataverse.
+You will need an environment with Microsoft Dataverse.

 ## Exercise 1: Import solution